Herm: Geography and geology

 Off the northwestern coast of Herm is the islet of Le Plat Houmet, and beyond that Fondu, which like Herm belongs to Guernsey.
 In Belvoir Bay on the eastern side of the island are the islets of Mouliere, situated off Frenchman's Point, which is to the northeast of the manor village, and Caquorobert, the latter of which can be accessed at low tide via a vaguely marked path.
 To the south of this off the southeastern coast is Puffin Bay, which contains the islet of Putrainez near the coast and the islet of Selle Rocque further out to the south.
 The far southwestern point of the island is Point Sauzebourge, and Bishop's Cove is just to the north of this.
 North of the cove and south along the beach from the harbour and White House are the Rosiere Steps, with a quarry and cottage of the same name in the vicinity.
 The Mouette and Percee reefs are offshore here.
 Hermetier, also known as Rat's Island, lies about 250 m off the western coast between Fisherman's Beach and The Bear's Beach, to the north of the harbour, linked by a low causeway from the beach.
 The islet can be accessed at low tide from the beach around Fisherman's Cottage.

 The isle of Jethou is around three-quarters of a mile to the southwest beyond Point Sauzebourge.
 It is possible that in AD 709 a storm washed away the strip of land that connected Jethou to Herm.
 About 215 m off the northern coast of Jethou is the islet of Crevichon, which measures about 212 by 168 m, with an area of less than three hectares.
 To the west, between Herm and Guernsey, lies the channel Little Roussel (Petit Ruau); between Herm and Sark, to the east, lies the Big Roussel (Grand Ruau).
 Bréhon Tower, a Victorian-era fortification, is in the Little Roussel between Herm and Saint Peter Port.
 The tower was created between 1854 and 1856 by Thomas Charles de Putron (1806–1869) using granite from Herm.

 Politics

 Herm is part of the St Peter Port parish of Guernsey but is not part of any canton.
-It belonged to the Electoral District of Saint Peter Port South, until the binding 2018 referendum implemented a single, island-wide constituency of which Herm was a part of.
+It belonged to the Electoral District of Saint Peter Port South, until the binding 2018 referendum implemented a single, island-wide constituency of which Herm was a part.
 It is rented out to various tenants.
 Unlike the largely autonomous islands of Sark and Alderney within the Bailiwick, Herm is administered entirely by the States of Guernsey.

 Cars and bicycles are banned from Herm, in order to keep "peace and tranquillity".
 Herm does allow quad bikes and tractors for staff and luggage transport, respectively.

 Tenants

+On 21 May 1737, Herm officially became a Crown owned 'fee farm' and was leased to the first tenant of Herm, a Guernsey farmer Peter Carey.
+The original lease was for 61 years at £14 per year, with renewal options every 21 years.

 Holders of the post of tenant of Herm: